sderosiaux/every-single-day-i-tldr/README.md

 - I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.

+# 03-10-2021

+- https://aws.amazon.com/blogs/aws/introducing-amazon-msk-connect-stream-data-to-and-from-your-apache-kafka-clusters-using-managed-connectors/ Amazon MSK Connect – Stream Data to and from Your Apache Kafka Clusters Using Managed Connectors

 # 02-10-2021

 - https://scalac.io/blog/what-is-apache-kafka-and-what-are-kafka-use-cases/ What is Apache Kafka, and what are Kafka use cases?